 For children on the medical ketogenic diet, a small piece of matzah can be calculated into the meal consisting of chicken or meat and vegetables, which will be very similar to what the rest of the family eats.
 Of course, the quantities will need to be calculated to work with your child’s diet plan and additional fat will likely be required to meet your ketogenic ratio.
 If needed, ask your child’s dietitian for help ahead of time so that you don’t have to worry about calculating the recipe on the day of the feast.
 Almond flour or any nut flour can be used to create dessert recipes, similar to recipes already calculated for the ketogenic diet.
 Again, ask your dietitian for help if there is a specific dessert recipe that you want to make “keto-friendly”.

-With a little extra planning and help from your dietitian, any person following the ketogenic diet should have no trouble joining the rest of the family in enjoying all of the Passover festivities.
+With a little extra planning and help from your dietitian, any person following the medical ketogenic diet should have no trouble joining the rest of the family in enjoying all of the Passover festivities.

 I have been paid by Nutricia for my time to write this blog post but my opinions are my own.